lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 Well, they were anyway until their attention was yanked elsewhere by a sentence that parachuted in on the wind like a bad-smelling monkey-poo...

-"And that is why women - especially handbag headed women - will always be inferior to the more powerful of our species... the man, especially those wearing the illustrious pita-bread hat."
+"And that is why women - especially handbag headed women - will always be inferior to the more powerful of our species... the man, especially those wearing the illustrious pitta-bread hat."

 A round of bad-smelling applause followed, sky-diving in on the next puff of wind.